nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 * **CLI**           - Command Line Interface
 * **booking**       - A typed entry consisting of booking text description, a start Date-Time and end Date-Time
 * **ISO (time)**    - For Java time Standards, it follows this format: "yyyy-MM-dd HH:mm"
-* **"DateTime**     - Java LocalDateTime implemented with format as "yyy-M-d HH:mm", using a 24 hr format
+* **DateTime**     - Java LocalDateTime implemented with format as "yyy-M-d HH:mm", using a 24 hr format

 ## Instructions for manual testing

 - Ensure Java jdk 11 is installed
 - Download the justbook.jar file from Release v2.0
-- Obtain a sample test file, eg. justbook.txt with saved entries (correctly formatted)
+- Obtain a sample test file, e.g. justbook.txt with saved entries (correctly formatted)
 - Copy the sample test file to a local folder named data
 - start up the app, eg.` java -jar justbook.jar` via a windows cmd or compatible terminal
 - Type in a username of your choice